Our learning is structured around these key areas:

 Vivek Jhaveri representing the Middle East region came second with a pitch video on the use of 3D printed concrete in construction, while third place went to Scotland’s Lauryn Steel for a video on bridge types.

 Well done to North East finalist Paula McMahon for her entertaining pitch on engineering our way out of extinction.
 Worth a watch - not in the top 3 but very inspiring with a strong message.

 For more information about Pitch 200, please email [email protected].

 This annual competition, promotes and rewards excellent communication of civil engineering issues and ideas.

 The North East regional heat is open to all current ICE graduate and student members who live, work or study in the region.

 Graduate and student members can submit papers on any areas of engineering design, research or practice.
 Entries can be adapted from undergraduate research papers, university projects, professional development or professional review reports.
 It's preferable for papers to be based on work done by the applicant, or that they were involved in.

 The judging panel is made up of experts from across the region with wide experience and knowledge.

-The regional winner may be shortlisted for the national final where a top prize of £1,500 and an Institution Medal can be won.
+The regional winner may be shortlisted to present at the international final, where another cash prize and an Institution Medal can be won.